jacobrossi/WifiLights/README.md

 ### ESP8266 Firmware

-__Important!__ Always ensure the power supply is connected to the circuit before plugging in the FTDI cable.
-The FTDI cable will supply power from your USB port -- __but not enough to power your LEDs__.
-Plugging in the FTDI cable without the power supply connected could overload your USB port and damage it.
+:zap: __Important!__ :zap: Always ensure the power supply is connected to the circuit before plugging in the FTDI cable.
+The FTDI cable will supply power from your USB port - but not enough to power your LEDs. __Plugging in the FTDI cable without the power supply connected could overload your USB port and damage it.__

 1. Install the Arduino IDE (recommended): https://www.arduino.cc/en/Main/Software
 2. Edit WifiLightsConfig.h with your setup (SSID, Password, Server Hostname, LED protocol, etc.)